-2.7.
-Impairment of tangible fixed assets
+2.10.
+Impairment of assets

-At each reporting date fixed assets are reviewed to determine whether there is any indication that those assets have suffered an impairment loss.
+At each reporting date assets are reviewed to determine whether there is any indication that those assets have suffered an impairment loss.
 If there is an indication of possible impairment, the recoverable amount of any affected asset is estimated and compared with its carrying amount.
 If the estimated recoverable amount is lower, the carrying amount is reduced to its estimated recoverable amount, and an impairment loss is recognised immediately in the income and expenditure account.
 If an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, but not in excess of the amount that would have been determined had no impairment loss been recognised for the asset in prior years.
-A reversal of an impairment loss is recognised immediately in the Income and Expenditure Accounts.
+A reversal of an impairment loss is recognised immediately in the income and expenditure account.